alexmacarthur/wp-complete-open-graph/README.md

 #### 3.1.2
 * Add checks for image existence to avoid potential errors.

+#### 3.2.0
+* Respect post/page excerpt when generating Open Graph descriptions.
+* Add feature to force all fallback settings at once.
+* Improve image filtering to prevent potential bugs.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.